 This issue I look at Glenmorangie “Astar.”
 I came across a bottle of it in my local Liquor store and as our newly formed whisky club is called “Astar” (Gaelic for Journey) and we were having our first official meeting at my house, how could I resist.
 What did David and Jim my fellow whisky club members think of it?

-They liked it, but after the Balvenie 21-year-old they had just drank, it didn’t match up ( more on that bottle in a later issue).
+They liked it, but after the Balvenie 21-year-old we had just drunk, it didn’t match up ( more on that bottle in a later issue).
 What did I think?
 I went back to the bottle on a different night without the Balvenie distraction.
-I enjoyed it, but at 57%, I enjoyed it even more when I added a little water to it.
+I enjoyed it, but at 57%, I enjoyed it, even more, when I added a little water to it.

 You can buy Glenmorangie "Astar" for around $200.00 a bottle.